 When managing your personal finances, it’s important to make the best use of every dollar.
 Setting up a sweep account at your bank or online brokerage is one way to do it.
 Sweep accounts allow you to earn interest on money that you’re not actively saving or investing.
 These accounts work by transferring unused funds into a high-yield savings or investment option at the end of each business day.
 If you have an opportunity to leverage a sweep account as part of your financial strategy, it’s helpful to understand how they work.
-Consult with a financial advisor to make sure you’re squeezing maximum value out of every investment dollar you have.

 A sweep account is a special type of account that can be linked to a bank account or brokerage account.
 These accounts are designed to maximize funds that may be sitting idly by transferring or “sweeping” them into a higher yield investment option automatically.
 For example, your sweep account may push unused cash into a money market mutual fund or money market deposit account.